 3. The landscapes are sublime

-During my hikes I just constantly had to stop for pictures, as the landscapes are unbelievable (especially on the island of Santo Antao).
+During my hikes, I constantly had to stop for pictures, as the landscapes on Cape Verde are unbelievable (especially on the island of Santo Antao).

 Once formed by volcanic magma, the dramatic landforms include very steep mountains, high cliffs, and deep valleys and gorges.
 Some parts you have to see to believe.

-Most of the islands are dry and barren, but some of the ocean-facing valleys on Santo Antao are lush and green, filled with terraced fields and highly varied cultivation including banana, papaya, mango, and palm trees.
+Most of the islands are dry and barren, but some of the ocean-facing valleys on Santo Antao are lush and green, filled with terraced fields and varied cultivation including banana, papaya, mango, and palm trees.

 Cape Verde means ‘green cape’, but it kind of got that name by accident.
-Much of the islands look more like rocky moonscapes, though sometimes you’ll walk through lush tropical gardens.
+Much of the islands look more like rocky moonscapes, though sometimes you’ll also walk through lush tropical gardens.

 4. It has an interesting culture

 A lot of influences got blended together on Cape Verde, leading to a diverse and colorful culture.
 You can easily see this in all the street art, music, and crafts.

-My original inspiration to go to Cape Verde actually came from a friend who took me to a Cape Verdean association in Lisbon where emigrants from the islands go.
-It was a restaurant hidden at the top floor of an apartment building — one of those places you really had to know about.
+My original inspiration to go to Cape Verde came from a friend who took me to a Cape Verdean association in Lisbon where many emigrants from the islands go.
+It was a restaurant hidden on the top floor of an apartment building — one of those places you really had to know about.
 There was live music, people eating heaps of catchupa (a Cape Verdean stew), and many pairs dancing between the tables.

 It was so lively and joyful.
 And that was just lunchtime on a Tuesday!